Internet-Draft The HTTP QUERY Method December 2024

 3. The "Accept-Query" Header Field

-The "Accept-Query" response header field MAY be used by a resource to directly signal support for the QUERY method while identifying the specific query format media type(s) that may be used.
+The "Accept-Query" response header field can be used by a resource to directly signal support for the QUERY method while identifying the specific query format media type(s) that may be used.

-The order of types listed by the Accept-Query header field is not significant.
+The order of types listed in the field value is not significant.

 4. Security Considerations